leo-ware/travelingsalesman/README.md

 # travelingsalesman
-A couple optimization algorithms for the traveling salesman
+A couple optimization algorithms for the traveling salesman.
+The best way to explore the program is through the run.ipynb file.

 The network class creates a random network of cities on a 2d plane, and the greedy and annealing algorithms try to find the fastest way to traverse it.
 The visualize class draws the routes each of them found, and